ToolsForHumans/zag/doc/source/user/persistence.rst

-On :doc:`engine <engines>` construction typically a backend (it can be optional) will be provided which satisfies the :py:class:`~taskflow.persistence.base.Backend` abstraction.
-Along with providing a backend object a :py:class:`~taskflow.persistence.models.FlowDetail` object will also be created and provided (this object will contain the details about the flow to be ran) to the engine constructor (or associated :py:meth:`load()
+On :doc:`engine <engines>` construction typically a backend (it can be optional) will be provided which satisfies the :py:class:`~zag.persistence.base.Backend` abstraction.
+Along with providing a backend object a :py:class:`~zag.persistence.models.FlowDetail` object will also be created and provided (this object will contain the details about the flow to be ran) to the engine constructor (or associated :py:meth:`load()
-<taskflow.engines.helpers.load>` helper functions).
+<zag.engines.helpers.load>` helper functions).
 Typically a
-:py:class:`~taskflow.persistence.models.FlowDetail` object is created from a :py:class:`~taskflow.persistence.models.LogBook` object (the book object acts as a type of container for :py:class:`~taskflow.persistence.models.FlowDetail` and :py:class:`~taskflow.persistence.models.AtomDetail` objects).
+:py:class:`~zag.persistence.models.FlowDetail` object is created from a :py:class:`~zag.persistence.models.LogBook` object (the book object acts as a type of container for :py:class:`~zag.persistence.models.FlowDetail` and :py:class:`~zag.persistence.models.AtomDetail` objects).

-**Preparation**: Once an engine starts to run it will create a :py:class:`~taskflow.storage.Storage` object which will act as the engines interface to the underlying backend storage objects (it provides helper functions that are commonly used by the engine, avoiding repeating code when interacting with the provided :py:class:`~taskflow.persistence.models.FlowDetail` and :py:class:`~taskflow.persistence.base.Backend` objects).
-As an engine initializes it will extract (or create) :py:class:`~taskflow.persistence.models.AtomDetail` objects for each atom in the workflow the engine will be executing.
+**Preparation**: Once an engine starts to run it will create a :py:class:`~zag.storage.Storage` object which will act as the engines interface to the underlying backend storage objects (it provides helper functions that are commonly used by the engine, avoiding repeating code when interacting with the provided :py:class:`~zag.persistence.models.FlowDetail` and :py:class:`~zag.persistence.base.Backend` objects).
+As an engine initializes it will extract (or create) :py:class:`~zag.persistence.models.AtomDetail` objects for each atom in the workflow the engine will be executing.

-**Execution:** When an engine beings to execute (see :doc:`engine <engines>` for more of the details about how an engine goes about this process) it will examine any previously existing :py:class:`~taskflow.persistence.models.AtomDetail` objects to see if they can be used for resuming; see :doc:`resumption <resumption>` for more details on this subject.
+**Execution:** When an engine beings to execute (see :doc:`engine <engines>` for more of the details about how an engine goes about this process) it will examine any previously existing :py:class:`~zag.persistence.models.AtomDetail` objects to see if they can be used for resuming; see :doc:`resumption <resumption>` for more details on this subject.
 For atoms which have not finished (or did not finish correctly from a previous run) they will begin executing only after any dependent inputs are ready.
-This is done by analyzing the execution graph and looking at predecessor :py:class:`~taskflow.persistence.models.AtomDetail` outputs and states (which may have been persisted in a past run).
-This will result in either using their previous information or by running those predecessors and saving their output to the :py:class:`~taskflow.persistence.models.FlowDetail` and :py:class:`~taskflow.persistence.base.Backend` objects.
+This is done by analyzing the execution graph and looking at predecessor :py:class:`~zag.persistence.models.AtomDetail` outputs and states (which may have been persisted in a past run).
+This will result in either using their previous information or by running those predecessors and saving their output to the :py:class:`~zag.persistence.models.FlowDetail` and :py:class:`~zag.persistence.base.Backend` objects.
 This execution, analysis and interaction with the storage objects continues (what is described here is a simplification of what really happens; which is quite a bit more complex) until the engine has finished running (at which point the engine